 6. "Amarillo by Morning," George Strait

-This George Strait classic was originally written by written by Terry Stafford and Paul Fraser and first recorded by Stafford in 1973.
+This George Strait classic written by Terry Stafford and Paul Fraser was first recorded by Stafford in 1973.
 The song was thought up while he was playing at the San Antonio rodeo and then drove back home to Amarillo.
 Western Writers of America have chosen it as one of the Top 100 western songs of all time.
 George Strait's 1983 version peaked at number four on the charts and is still regularly played at rodeos.

 7. "This Cowboy's Hat," Chris LeDoux